rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 prompt us to enter a guess.
 Upon entering our guess, it will tell us if we’re too low or too high.
 Once we guess correctly, it will congratulate us.

-## Set up
+## Setting Up a New Project

 Let’s set up a new project.
-Go to your projects directory, and create a new project using Cargo.
+Go to your projects directory from the previous chapter, and create a new project using Cargo, like so:

 ```bash
 $ cd ~/projects